Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 6 months

-In September 2023, I found myself at crossroads.
-After burning out from a bootcamp and diving straight into startups, I was torn between maintaining that intense work ethic or finally pursuing a life goal — starting my own business, creating something I genuinely adored.
-My UX contracts had just ended, leaving me with the freedom to pivot in any direction.
+In Sept 2023, I found myself at crossroads.
+After burning out from a bootcamp and diving straight into startups, I was torn between maintaining that intense work ethic for companies or starting my own business, creating something I genuinely adored.
 I took a leap of faith and turned what started as a hobby into a press-on nail business.

 Of course, this led to another round of burnout and overwhelming anxiety as a newly minted entrepreneur.
 But if you asked me if I’d do it again?
 My answer would be a resounding YES — for the thousands of lessons I learned, the resilience I gained, and how it ultimately led me back to Postie.